github/codeql/change-notes/1.22/analysis-javascript.md

 - The `getName()` predicate on functions and classes now gets a name inferred from the context if the function or class was not declared with a name.
+- The two-argument and three-argument variants of `DataFlow::Configuration::isBarrier` and `TaintTracking::Configuration::isSanitizer` have been deprecated.
+Overriding them no longer has any effect.
+Use `isBarrierEdge` and `isSanitizerEdge` instead.